 Above: The inflorescence of Common Bugle.
 Drawing courtesy Kurt Stüber's Online Library

-Below: Flowers of the mint family form in a whorl around the upper part of the stem.
-Like most mints, these have the five petals formed as two lips - one smaller on the top and one much larger with 3 lobes on the bottom.
+Below: Flowers of the mint family form in a whorl-like arrangement around the upper part of the stem.
+Like most mints, flowers have the five petals formed as two lips - one smaller on the top and one much larger with 3 lobes on the bottom.

 Below: The stem leaves are opposite pairs without stalks while the basal leaves are stalked and from which area grow the creeping stolons that can root at the point where the stolon has a pair of leaves.